toontown-archipelago/toontown-archipelago/README.md

 The possibilities really are endless, and you can play the game however you want.
 Just make sure you set up your Archipelago rooms to accommodate that!

+You can also join the [Toontown: Archipelago Discord](https://discord.gg/GRjQZBsrJK) for information regarding updates!

 # Source Code
 This source code is based on a March 2019 fork of Toontown Offline v1.0.0.0 used for Toontown School House.